 The regions from which the “Muslim mathematicians” came was centred on Iran/Iraq but varied with military conquest during the period.
 At its greatest extent it stretched to the west through Turkey and North Africa to include most of Spain(Andulusia), and to the east as far as the borders of China.

 Algebra may be said to have been invented by the Greeks, but according to Oelsner, “it was confined to furnishing amusement for the plays of the goblet”.
 Muslims developed it and applied it to higher purposes.
-Thus, the first great Muslim mathematician, the Persian Al-Khawarizmi, invented the subject of algebra (al-Jabr), which gave mathematics a whole new dimension and development path so much broader in concept than before.
+Thus, the first great Muslim mathematician, the Muslim Al-Khawarizmi, invented the subject of algebra (al-Jabr), which gave mathematics a whole new dimension and development path so much broader in concept than before.

 Another important aspect of the introduction of algebraic ideas was that it allowed mathematics to be applied to itself in a way which had not happened before.